markusjwetzel/laravel-datamapper/README.md

 #### Example #4: Timestamps Plugin

-If an entity has the `@ORM\Timestamps` annotation, the created at and updated at timestamp will be updated automatically.
+If an entity has the `@ORM\Timestamps` annotation, `$timestamps` will be set to true in the mapped Eloquent model, so the created at and updated at timestamp will be updated automatically on insert and update.

 Note: This plugin requires a `$createdAt` property and a `$updatedAt` property.
 You can use the `ProAI\Datamapper\Support\Traits\Timestamps` trait for this.